 The project can start.

-By referring to architectural implementation patterns the business features can be estimated in a short time frame.
-No time-consuming and costly investigations are required to estimate the budget.
-Typically these estimations have a risk of just +- 15%.
-The budget is known and business decisions can be made.
+By referring to architectural implementation patterns, business features can be estimated in a short time frame.
+No time-consuming and costly research is required to estimate the budget.
+Typically, these estimations have a variation risk of just +- 15%.
+The budget is defined and business decisions around web development projects can be made.

-Now we start agile development spiced up with budget monitoring.
+Now we embark upon agile software development with continuously integrated budget monitoring.

-In addition to that, we are using iteration-based approach for faster delivery.
+Additionally, our agile software development team employs an iteration-based approach for faster delivery.
 At the beginning of each iteration we estimate user stories that have to be implemented.
-These estimates should be done by the team which did not make the initial estimation.
-This way, the team can feel free to judge the effort required.
+These estimates should be made by a different team to that which made the initial estimation.
+In this way, there is a second opinion on the estimation of the resources required.

-As an extra bonus the management understands the view of the product owner and of the team.
-In case of big discrependancies the reason must be found and resolved.
+As an extra bonus, the management understands the view of the product owner and of the agile software development team.
+In the event of any major discrepancies, the reason for variation must be isolated and resolved.
+A little like an academic grading system for test papers!

-In our example the product owner is surprised that the team estimates a feature requiring much more significant effort than in the original estimation.
-He understands that skills required for the payment implementation are missing.
-By adding a developer who had relevant expertise we could return to the original estimation.
+In our example, the product owner is surprised that the team estimates a feature requiring significantly more effort than in the original estimation.
+The reason for the discrepancy turns out to be that the team lacks developers with significant experience in the skills required for the implementation of the chosen payment system.
+So the decision is made two swap in a developer from another K&C agile development team who has the relevant expertise.
+This means the original estimation can be kept.

 By comparing initial estimations and estimations of refined user stories we can find valuable insights.
-Here are some reasons that can cause big discrepancies: frequent change of requirements resulting in new skills needed and possibly lacking in the team, choice of architecture, or it is has been over-architectured.
+Here are some factors that can cause major discrepancies: frequent change of requirements resulting in new skills needed and possibly lacking in the team, choice of architecture, or the web development project has been ‘over-architectured’.

-The comparison between the original estimation and the actual effort should become a regular habit after each sprint.
-Instead of artificial story points which are difficult to understand for business we check the real effort spent in man days and the costs per hour which normally is a good indicator of the skill level of the team.
+Throughout the course of an agile web development project, regular lining up of the original estimate and the actual resources required to implement each element of the requirements should be a habit at the conclusion of each sprint.
+Instead of artificial ‘story points’ which are often difficult for the client to understand, we compare the real resource spent developer days and the costs per hour.
+These are a good indicator of the skill level of the team.

-Bastian is surprised that the spent effort became higher than the expected budget.
-By making an analysis we understand that not all features needed for the MVP have been identified.
+Bastian is surprised that the actual spend is beginning to outpace the expected budget.
+On further analysis we highlight that not all features needed for the MVP have been identified.

-This allows to understand when and for which cost the project is going to be completed.
+We now understand precisely when and at what cost the project is going to be completed.